 The creation of a Service Blueprint will probably be the first time you have seen your business in its entirety.
 This ‘birds eye’ view is incredibly useful if you approach it the right way:

 - Focus on what you are doing, not how.

 - What happens if something does wrong?

 - Assume your product doesn’t exist (which shouldn’t be too hard, since it probably doesn’t!).
-Can you provide your service just using OTS components, even for a short time?
+Can you provide your service just using COTS components, even for a short time?

 - If so, do it now and build for scale later.